Airtable/blocks/docs/api.md

 #### selectLinkedRecordsFromCell

 Select records referenced in a `multipleRecordLinks` cell value.
 Returns a query result.
+See [QueryResult][17] for more.

 ##### Parameters